-void glTexImage3D(GLenum target, GLint level, GLint internalFormat, GLsizei width, GLsizei height, GLsizei depth, GLint border, GLenum format, GLenum type, const GLvoid texels);
+Note: There are no three-dimensional convolutions in the Imaging Subset.
+However, 2D convolution filters may be used to affect threedimensional texture images. void glTexImage3D(GLenum target, GLint level, GLint internalFormat, GLsizei width, GLsizei height, GLsizei depth, GLint border, GLenum format, GLenum type, const GLvoid texels);

 Defines a three-dimensional texture.
 All the parameters have the same meanings as for glTexImage2D(), except that texels is now a three-dimensional array, and the parameter depth has been added.
-The value of depth is 2^m (or $2^m + 2$, if there's a border), where m is a non-negative integer.
+Likewise, if the OpenGL implementation does not support Version 2.0, the value of depth is 2^{m} (or $2^{m} + 2$, if there's a border), where m is a non-negative integer.
+For OpenGL 2.0 implementations, the power-of-two dimension requirement has been eliminated.
 You can supply mipmaps and proxies (set target to GL_PROXY_TEXTURE_3D), and the same filtering options are available as well.